pradeethd/Fake-Cloudflare/README.md

 # Fake-Cloudflare
-Redirect to your target website using fake Cloudflare redirect site (phishing site).
+Redirects to your target website using fake Cloudflare redirect site (phishing site).

+Just replace the website link (https://your-redirect.com) to your target website.
+You can optionally set the timeout for the redirection.

+Thanks for using my project.